 This is a simple applet I have written for my laptop because I have recently had a couple of times where I have missed the notifications about low battery and have had shutdowns losing data and potentially reducing battery capacity through a complete discharge.
 The applet draws on my code for the NUMA (Network Utilisation Monitoring and Alert) Applet so much of the code is well developed and tested.

 This applet allows one to set a level at which the machine starts to shutdown (suspend to memory as currently set up) with plenty of warning - the shutdown level is 2/3 of the initial alert level which can be adjusted between 10% and 40%.

-Fully supported by Author, under continuing development and in continuous use on several machines.
+Fully supported by Author, under continuing development and in continuous use on several of his machines.

 The applet normally shows the percentage charge on a coloured background which is:

 - Green when above the alert level (set currently to 1.5 times the 'shutdown' level.)